NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsH.clean.rst

 - Negative numbers will have exactly the same effect except that if a history was already active, the absolute value of the given lines number is added to the memory capacity of the existing history.
-Exisiting stored lines are retained in memory.
+Existing stored lines are retained in memory.

 - Zero simply turns off a history and clears the tables which hold the entered lines.